vmware-tanzu/community-edition/addons/packages/app-toolkit/0.1.0/README.md

     tanzu unmanaged-cluster create demo-local -p 80:80 -p 443:443
     ```

-1. Follow the steps listed in the above "Installation" section to ensure you have a completed installation of the App-toolkit package.
-You can validate this by checking that all the packages have successfully reconciled using the command
+1. Ensure you have installed the App-toolkit package.
+You can validate this by checking that all the packages have successfully reconciled using the command:

     ```shell
     tanzu package installed list -A